pgdogdev/docs/docs/features/load-balancer.md

+---
+next_steps:
+  - ["Health checks", "/features/healthchecks/", "Learn how PgDog ensures only healthy databases serve read queries."]
+---

 # Load balancer

-PgDog operates at the application layer (OSI Level 7) and is capable of load balancing queries across multiple PostgreSQL databases.
+PgDog operates at the application layer (OSI Level 7) and is capable of load balancing queries across multiple PostgreSQL replicas.

+## How it works

+When a query is sent to PgDog, it inspects it using a SQL language parser.
+If the query is a `SELECT` and PgDog is configured to proxy database replicas, it will send that query to one of the replicas.
+This allows to distribute queries between multiple databases, sprading the load evenly.

 <center>
   <img src="/images/replicas.png" width="65%" alt="Load balancer" />
 </center>

-## Strategies
+### Strategies

-The load balancer is configurable and can route queries using one of several strategies:
+The PgDog load balancer is configurable and can route queries using one of several strategies:

 * Random (default)
 * Least active connections
 * Round robin

+Choosing a strategy depends on your query workload and the size of replica databases.
+Each strategy has its pros and cons.
+If you're not sure, using the **random** strategy is usually good enough for most deployments.

-### Random
+#### Random

 Queries are sent to a database based using a random number generator modulus the number of replicas in the pool.
-This strategy is the simplest and often effective at splitting traffic evenly across the cluster.
+This strategy is the simplest to understand and often effective at splitting traffic evenly across the cluster.
 It's unbiased and assumes nothing about available resources or query performance.

 This strategy is used by **default**.

-### Least active connections
+#### Least active connections

 PgDog keeps track of how many active connections each database has and can route queries to databases which are least busy executing requests.
 This allows to "bin pack" the cluster based on how seemingly active